MokaKaleji/Time-Varying-Dynamic-Factor-Models/README.md

 **Affiliation:** Master Thesis in Econometrics:

-Advancing High-Dimensional Factor Models: Integrating Time-Varying Loadings and Transition Matrix with Dynamic Factors, University of Bologna.
+Advancing High-Dimensional Factor Models: Integrating Time-Varying Parameters with Dynamic Factors, University of Bologna.

 This repository contains MATLAB implementations of three advanced dynamic factor models designed to capture evolving structures in high-dimensional time series data.
 These models are particularly suited for macroeconomic or financial datasets where relationships among variables change over time.